SquadFM/Falcon-4-BMS-Linux/README.md

 - In Steam, right click on Falcon 4.0 > Properties > Compatibility > enable "Force use of a specific Steam Play compatibility tool" > select Proton 7.0-6 (older/newer Proton versions should work too)
 - Run Falcon 4.0 once, then exit the game (this creates the folder /home/x/.local/share/Steam/steamapps/compatdata/429530)
 - Install winetricks (don't use protontricks as it has issues with dotnet installation)
-- Run winetricks on prefix:

-`WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks -q`
-- Optional: should winetricks be out of date, run: sudo winetricks --self-update
+- Sidenote: should winetricks be out of date, run: sudo winetricks --self-update
   - check the updated winetricks version with: winetricks --version
   - if you need to rollback winetricks to the old version from your repository, run: sudo winetricks --update-rollback
+- Install libraries with winetricks:

+`WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks -q dotnet48 vcrun2015 dxvk`

+- After the installation has finished, check that at least the following libraries were installed: dotnet40, dotnet48, vcrun2015, dxvk (there will be a few other libraries as well) - Note: if you see a rundll32.exe error pop-up, just click on "No" to proceed

+`WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks list-installed`

+- If not all of the above libraries were installed (dotnet40, dotnet48, vcrun2015, dxvk), follow these instructions:

+`WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks -q`

-- In winetricks > select the default wineprefix > Install a Windows DLL or component > select the following
+- In winetricks > select the default wineprefix > Install a Windows DLL or component > select the following (if they're missing)
   - dotnet48 (this will automatically install dotnet40 too)
   - vcrun2015
-  - dxvk (not required but can increase FPS)
+  - dxvk
-- Ignore any error notifications during installation (they are automatically skipped after a few seconds; no need to press "OK")
+- Ignore any pop-up notifications during installation (they are automatically skipped after a few seconds; no need to press "OK")
 - Once the installation is finished you can close the winetricks window(s)
-- Download BMS installer and updates from https://www.falcon-bms.com/downloads/ (use qBittorrent as other torrent apps have had issues with the download in the past)
+- Download BMS installer and updates from https://www.falcon-bms.com/downloads/ (ideally use qBittorrent as other torrent apps have had issues with the download in the past)
 - Install BMS from your ~/Download folder; Run in terminal:

 `